dionatancieslak/CIGRE-EuropeanMV/README.md

 - columns 72-101 (low voltage side - 0.4 kV): Vbus1LVA, Vbus1LVB, Vbus1LVC, Vbus3LVA, ..., Vbus11LVC (does not contain nodes 0 and 2)
 - columns 102-110 (low voltage side - 0.4 kV, all generation nodes): Ibus3LVA, Ibus3LVB, Ibus3LVC, ..., Ibus7LVC

-Files considered in the simulations are presented in "simulations.rar" and consists in:
+Files considered in the simulations are presented in "simulation_classes.rar" and consists in:

 - classes: model and scripts of all considered classes (faulty and non-faulty).
     - 1.CBS (capacitor bank switching model)